-The ﬁrst step is to prepare an ‘Expression of Interest’ according to the below instructions and send it to the HDR Convenor.
+The ﬁrst step is to prepare an ‘Expression of Interest’ according to the below instructions and send it to firstname.lastname@example.org.
 Please do not contact individual scholars.
 This is not a formal application to the University.
 Instead it helps you make contact with SDSC and its staff, and gives us the opportunity to assess whether you meet the entry requirements, what the nature of your work is and what staff for supervision we have available.

 The Expression of Interest comprises the following parts:

 Confirms that you will be in residence at ANU for the duration of the program;

 Identifies specific scholars at SDSC with whom you would like to work (please list names only and do not contact these scholars prior to submitting your EOI to the HDR Convenor); and